>>by Adrian Davies

 A train of the original Piccadilly line stock enters Piccadilly Circus station shortly after opening in 1906

 A map of the London Underground in 1908.
 (Click to download a more detailed version.)
 Many of the stations shown have since closed, notably Brompton Road, Down Street and York Road on the Piccadilly line, City Road on what was then the City and South London Railway (now the City branch of the Northern line) and South Kentish Town (Hampstead tube, now the Charing Cross branch of the Northern line, and since extended to Kennington via Waterloo).
-Others are still open, but under new names, so that Westminster Bridge Road (Bakerloo) is now Lambeth North, and Walham Green is Fulham Broadway.
-Notably the old Gillespie Road station became 'Arsenal' (after the nearby football club) and Dover Street became Green Park.
+Others are still open, but under new names, so that Westminster Bridge Road (Bakerloo) is now Lambeth North, and Walham Green (District) is Fulham Broadway.
+On the Piccadilly line, which has seen more changes than most, Dover Street was renamed Green Park, and partially resited.
+The old entrance on Dover Street is long since gone.
+Gillespie Road was renamed Arsenal on 5th November 1932.
+The old station was demolished and rebuilt at surface level in the early 1930s, but the tiling on the platforms is more or less in its original condition, and still shows the old name.
 Some have both changed their names and later closed, for example, Aldwych (formerly Strand) on the Piccadilly line.

 It will also be seen that the colours used to depict some of the line have changed.
 In 1908, yellow, not royal blue, was the Piccadilly line's colour, royal blue being used for the Hampstead tube and a lighter shade of blue for the Central London Railway, now the Central line.
 The attractive salmon pink then used for the Great Northern & City Railway has disappeared altogether.
 More happily, the line itself is still in service, but as part of Network Rail, not London Underground.